 Their waters are home to outstanding marine life, including very tame hawksbill sea turtles, juvenile blacktip reef sharks, manta rays, spotted eagle rays, as well as a diversity of reef fish (angelfish, triggerfish, butterflyfish, anemonefish…).

-Many islands are found south of Granitic Seychelles: the Amirantes Group (29 coral islands, among them Desroches, Poivre, and Alphonse), the Farquhar Group (13 coral islands), the Aldabra Group (67 coral islands), as well as Coetivi and Plate.
+Many islands, known as the Outer Islands or Coralline Seychelles, are found south of the shallow Seychelles bank: the Amirantes Group (29 coral islands: among them Desroches, Poivre, and Alphonse), the Farquhar Group (13 coral islands), the Aldabra Group (67 coral islands), as well as Coetivi and Plate.

 Seychelles, which has over 50% of its territory protected by National Parks or nature reserves, is a haven for sea life.
 Snorkelers will explore a diversity of marine environments including shallow lagoons, extensive seagrass beds, narrow fringing reefs, as well as areas featuring huge immersed granite boulders.

 When you snorkel in Seychelles, you have the chance to explore alongside a wide range of fish species including several species of angelfish (such as the very common emperor angelfish and the semicircle angelfish) surgeonfish, snappers, humphead parrotfish, wrasse, sweetlips and damselfish.
 Anemonefish sightings are however very rare in the archipelago unless you reach the coral islands such as Denis.